niieli/NikoArchipelagoMod/README.md

 ## Known issues

-- Apples (25 Apples Item) get duplicated after reconnecting (Not a big deal, but will try to find a fix)
+- Apples & Snail Money get duplicated after reconnecting (Not a big deal, but will try to find a fix)
 - Reconnecting (restarting the game) will bombard you with notifications for already received items (Visual issue, looking for a fix)

 ## What is randomized?